 A: As we book acts, Morris sides, pub sessions, workshops, etc., we list them on this website.

 We list the days the acts are on, but not the exact times, as our admin facilities wouldn't be able to keep up with changes.

 About a week before the festival, we launch the Programme.
 This is available as a PDF, which is emailed to you (individually by one of our committee members) or a hard copy, available from a couple of outlets in Weymouth, and of course at the Festival itself.
 There is a small fee for the programme (typically around £2).

 Q: How can I advertise in the Programme?

 A: Early in the year we launch a page on this website, where you can buy a space for your ad in the programme.
 You pay for this online via the Paypal portal (you don't need a Paypal account).
-We will then contact you with regard to you requirements. it is excepted that you will supply the artwork in electronic form (Word, PDF, Jpeg, etc.).
+We will then contact you with regard to your requirements. it is expected that you will supply the artwork in electronic form (Word, PDF, Jpeg, etc.).
 By advertising in the programme, you will get a free ad on this website, which has a hit-rate of around 25,000 each year.
 We can link your ad to your own website.

 Q: Is Wessex Folk Festival a charity?